erfanghorbanee/picoCTF-2024/README.md

 ## Structure

 - Each challenge is organized into its own folder.
-- Contents include challenge descriptions, solutions, and any necessary code or scripts.
+- Contents include a solution.md file, and any necessary code or scripts.

 ## Contributing